TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 cannot become white dwarfs, so will end up as massless remnants.
 This is a useful option for testing, but this setting is not recommended for production.
-It is better to use specific wind prescription controls, such as --cool-wind-mass-loss-multiplier, --luminous-blue-variable-prescription, --luminous-blue-variable-multiplier, --mass-loss-prescription, --overall-wind-mass-loss-multiplier, --wolf-rayet-multiplier --cool-wind-mass-loss-multiplier. |br|
+It is better to use specific wind prescription controls, such as --cool-wind-mass-loss-multiplier, --luminous-blue-variable-prescription, --luminous-blue-variable-multiplier, --mass-loss-prescription, --overall-wind-mass-loss-multiplier, --wolf-rayet-multiplier . |br|
 Default = TRUE

 .. _options-props-V: